HHS/TANF-app/docs/Security-Compliance/Security-Controls/sc-4/index.md

   - Backend
       - Prevents `Data Prepper` users from uploading or downloading data files not associated with that user's STT by responding with an `Unauthorized` error if a request comes in for a data file with an STT that is not indicated in the user's profile.
       - Prevents users without the `Data Prepper` or `OFA Admin` roles from uploading or downloading any Data Files by responding with an `Unauthorized` error when a user attempts to upload or download a file.

+ **User Information**

+ System user profile information is only accessible via the Django Admin interface.
+Access to this interface is restricted to `System Admin` users.
+All other users will receive an error if they attempt to access it.